MMR® Energy System

 The MMR’s high temperature heat has many uses beyond generation of electricity.
 District heating, desalination, and process heat are all possible with the MMR.
 Any industrial process that uses heat can be fully or partially decarbonized using an MMR.
 Steam temperatures of 660 °C are simple to deliver, and temperatures up 950 °C are possible in future MMR variants.

 MMR can be parked just about anywhere that humans need power.
 MMR uses no water and has no need for an electrical grid or infrastructure support.
 MMR is compatible with the harshest climates from arctic to desert to tropical.

 Operations are simple with minimal maintenance requirements, and no on-site fuel storage, handling, or processing.
-The MMR reactor is fueled once for its lifetime.
-A fuel cartridge is rated at 20 years of full power.
+At the lowest power rating, a fuel core is rated at 20 years of full power.
 If operation of the Energy System is desired beyond 20 years, a cartridge replacement can be performed.

 FCM® fuel cannot be re-processed using currently available reprocessing schemes.
 The MMR fuel cartridge is sealed at the factory and the fuel cannot be accessed.